growlfm/odl/README.md

 An oDL Download meets the following criteria:

 - It's an HTTP GET request
-- The IP Address is not on the blacklist
+- The IP Address is not on the deny list
-- The User Agent is not on the blacklist
+- The User Agent is not on the deny list AND not a bot
 - It can't be a streaming request for the first 2 bytes (i.e. Range: bytes=0-1)
 - The User Agent/IP combination counts once per day (i.e. fixed 24 hour period starting at midnight UTC)